-JP Associates provides quality-assured, independent and trusted consultancy for arboricultural issues, invasive plants and land and habitats.
+JP Associates provides independent and trusted consultancy for arboricultural issues, invasive plants and land and habitats.
 Our services are split into three specialist areas offering solutions to clients of all sizes:

 Provides a full range of arboricultural services - from tree safety inspections and population surveys to woodland management plans including pest and disease control.

 Works in partnership with you at every stage of a project to help you achieve your development objectives, while taking account of your site’s natural setting, the constraints posed by trees and your regulatory obligations.

 Advises on the planning, management and conservation of land used for agriculture, botanical, leisure or conservation activities, including the control of invasive species such as Japanese knotweed, Himalayan Balsam and ragwort.

 British Standard 5837: 2012 ‘Trees in relation to design, demolition and construction - Recommendations’ sets out the arboricultural process that should be followed wherever development is proposed next to existing trees.
 It gives recommendations on assessing the quality of existing tree stock and offers guidance on how trees might be safely and harmoniously retained within a scheme by identifying and reflecting their associated constraints.
 It also contains guidance on how retained trees should be protected during demolition and development.

 We offer the complete range of arboricultural consultancy services specified in the Standard – designed to follow the RIBA building stages - and can, when required, act as part of a development team working with architects, surveyors, engineers, landscape architects and ecologists.
 JP Associates’ services include:

 Knotweed is an invasive species that should be regarded as a form of contamination with implications for both the natural and built environments.
 It can penetrate weaknesses in concrete and tarmac and damage the integrity of even large structures.